PacktPublishing/Spring-Boot-and-Angular-2E_Frontend/chapter-14/README.md

 ## Project Structure

-The application follows Angular best practices with a clear separation of concerns, focusing on authentication and form management:
+The application follows Angular best practices with a clear separation of concerns, focusing on state management and book management:

 ```text
 src/app/